FirebaseExtended/codelab-rules/index.lab.md

     "createdAt"
 ]);
 ```
-And finally, the title to be 50 characters or longer:
+And finally, the title should be 50 characters or fewer:
 ```
 request.resource.data.title.size < 50;
 ```